-After standards established, the next step is the measurement of actual performance. measurement of performance should be accurate, reliable, clear simple and objective.
+After the standards established, the next step is the measurement of actual performance.
+Measurement of performance should be accurate, reliable, clear simple and objective.

 So, The actual performance is to be measured in units similar to those in which standard expressed. but where the standards are intangible.